karimdaghari/memory-lane/README.md

 ### Technical Design

 - **Frontend**: Built with Next.js for server-side rendering and a smooth user experience.
-Key pages include a homepage for managing memory lanes and a detail page for viewing events in a timeline.
+Key pages include a homepage for managing memory lanes and a detail page for viewing (and managing) memories in a timeline (depending on auth).
 - **API with tRPC**: The API leverages tRPC's single-endpoint architecture with routers for:
   - No traditional REST verbs (GET/POST) are used; tRPC handles queries and mutations seamlessly.
+  - **Users Router**:
+    - `users.getUser`: Get authenticated user's name and avatar.
+    - `users.isLoggedIn`: Check if a user is currently logged in.
+    - `users.updateUser`: Update user profile information.
+  - **Memory Lanes Router**:
+    - `memoryLanes.getAll`: Retrieves all memory lanes for the authenticated user.
+    - `memoryLanes.getById`: Get a specific memory lane by ID with ownership status.
+    - `memoryLanes.checkHasAccess`: Verify if current user has access to a memory lane.
+    - `memoryLanes.create`: Create a new memory lane with title and description.
+    - `memoryLanes.update`: Update an existing memory lane's details.
+    - `memoryLanes.delete`: Delete a memory lane and all associated memories.
+  - **Memories Router**:
+    - `memories.getAll`: Get all memories for a lane, chronologically sorted and grouped by month/year.
+    - `memories.create`: Add a new memory with title, description, date, and image.
+    - `memories.update`: Update an existing memory's details.
+    - `memories.delete`: Delete a memory from a lane and remove associated files.
 - **Data Model**:
   - `MemoryLanes`: `{ id, title, description, createdAt, userId, visibility }`
-  - `Events`: `{ id, laneId, title, description, date, image }`
+  - `Memories`: `{ id, laneId, title, description, date (timestamp), image }`
 - **Authentication**: Handled via Supabase Auth, ensuring only authenticated users can create and manage memory lanes.
 - **Image Handling**: Images are uploaded to Supabase Storage via a drag-and-drop interface, with URLs stored in the database for retrieval.
-- **Reusability**: Components like `EventCard`, `MemoryCardItem`, `UploaderField`, and more... are modular and -- where it makes sense -- reusable.
+- **Reusability**: Modular components like `MemoryCard`, `MemoryLaneCard`, `UploaderField` etc... along with, where it makes sense, other reusable components.

 ### Folder Structure